zanattabruno/5G_OAI-Free5GC/README.md

 # 5G_OAI-Free5GC
-Test with OAI RAN and Free5GC core
+Test environment with OAI RAN and Free5GC core

 ## Project Description

-In this repository, we developed an environment for simulating UE and ENB using l2NFAPI simulator from Open Air interface connected into 5g core from free5gcore.
-This work is on-going.
+This tutorial shows how to deploy a 5G environment for simulating RAN split in RU (Radio Unit), DU (Data Unit) and CU (Control Unit) using l2NFAPI simulator from Open Air interface connected into 5g core from free5gcore.
+This work is ongoing.
+The primary goal of this implementation is to homologate if an environment (Hardware, SO, Container solution) can run Free 5G and Openair based 5G Network.

 For more information:
 * [free5gc](https://www.free5gc.org/)